 Bone Meal vs. Blood Meal

-While there are many options for fertilizers, gardeners often find themselves confused between blood meal and bone meal.
+While there are many options for organic fertilizers, gardeners often find themselves confused between blood meal and bone meal.
 Both come from animals, so they’re incredibly safe and organic.
 However, they provide different nutrient contents to the soil and the plants.

 Bone meal is a finely ground mixture of steamed animal bones and is extremely rich in calcium and phosphorus.
 It’s used as an organic fertilizer for flowering plants like bulbs and roses as it helps in vibrant, lush, and plentiful growth.